WASHINGTON (AP) — Genetically modified foods have been around for years, but most Americans have no idea if they are eating them.

 What's different about genetically modified or engineered foods is that the manipulation is done in a lab.
 Engineers don't need to wait for nature to produce a desired gene; they speed up the process by transferring a gene from one plant or animal to another.

 What are the desired traits?
-Most of the nation's corn and soybeans are genetically engineered to resist pests and herbicides.
+Most of the nation's corn and soybeans are genetically engineered to resist pesticides and herbicides.
 A papaya in Hawaii is modified to resist a virus.
 The FDA is considering an application from a Massachusetts company to approve a genetically engineered salmon that would grow faster than traditional salmon.

 IN YOUR GROCERY CART